-The use of bank loan proceeds is agreed and specified in the bank loan documentation.
-Banks and other regulated lenders have a duty to prevent money laundering and terrorism financing.
-Spanish Royal Decree 84/2015 of 13 February establishes that banks shall set up adequate bodies and proceedings for internal control purposes in order to prevent and avoid any transaction that may trigger anti-money laundering provisions.
+In addition, banks and other regulated lenders have a duty to prevent money laundering and terrorist financing.
+Royal Decree 84/2015 of 13 February establishes that banks must set up adequate bodies and proceedings for internal control purposes to prevent and avoid any transaction that may trigger anti-money laundering provisions.

-In recent years, Spanish banks have increasingly started to include specific language covering anti-corruption, anti-money laundering, counter-terrorist financing and sanctions rules and the relevant representations and obligations imposed on the borrowers, and nowadays this is common practice.
+Spanish banks' common practice is to include specific language covering anti-corruption, anti-money laundering, prevention of terrorist financing, sanctions rules, and the relevant representations and obligations imposed on the borrowers.